Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 This plugin gives you shortcodes to generate customizable PayPal payment buttons that allow customers to pay for items instantly via a payment popup window.
 Customers can pay using PayPal or a credit card.
 It uses PayPal's newest/latest Checkout API/Gateway.

+Additionally, this plugin provides a product block that seamlessly integrates with the WordPress block editor, enabling you to easily incorporate products into your website.

 The full checkout takes place in a payment popup window and the customer never leaves your site.
 It creates a fast and elegant checkout experience.

 This is ideal for users who want a lightweight and simple solution for selling products or services via PayPal.